 Reform Jewish Voice of New York State (RJV) strongly supports in person early voting.
 RJV also supports broader voting reforms which would expand access to the ballot, such as those found in the New York Votes Act package (A05312).
 The New York Votes Act is a comprehensive bill which would fix a number of the barriers that prevent people from exercising their right to vote.
 It would create an automatic voter registration system, allow for same day registration and online registration, restore the right to vote to parolees, mandate voting material also be provided in non-English languages if more than 3% of the residents of a district are non-English speakers, allow for “no fault” absentee voting so anyone would be allowed to vote by mail, and set up early voting.
 These changes would make the ballot far more accessible to all New Yorkers.

 The Sage Hillel taught, “Al tifros min hatzibur, Do not separate yourself from the community” (Pirke Avot 2:5).
 It is our responsibility to play an active role in our community and choosing its leaders.
 Rabbi Yitzhak taught that “A ruler is not to be appointed unless the community is first consulted” (Babylonian Talmud Berachot 55a).
 This deeply embedded ethic of political participation has guided Jews to enthusiastically participate in the American electoral process.

-More than any other segment of the white population, Jews played an active role in the dramatic civil rights struggles of the 1950s and 1960s, a movement that ultimately granted citizens of color unfettered access to the franchise.
-Given our historical role in the civil rights struggle, allegations of voter disenfranchisement and evidence of higher numbers of disqualified votes for citizens of color compel us to speak out.
+Jews played an active role in the dramatic civil rights struggles of the 1950s and 1960s, a movement that dramatically increased access to the ballot box for citizens of color.
+Given our historical role in the civil rights struggle, voter disenfranchisement and higher numbers of disqualified votes for citizens of color compel us to speak out.
 It is our duty to ensure that all citizens are afforded the opportunity to vote and have their votes counted.